wonderingabout/PhoenixGo/README.md

 $ ./configure
 ```

-`./configure` will ask where CUDA and TensorRT have been installed, specify them if need.
+`./configure` will ask where CUDA, cuDNN, and TensorRT have been installed, specify them if need.

 Then build with bazel: